 - Variation of methods and activities.
 As mentioned several times, varying methods of presentation and activities will help keep people focused, will speak to different participants' learning styles, and will make the workshop more interesting and fun for the presenter as well as for participants.
 Some possibilities to consider:

 - Include some sort of hands-on activity where people can be physically active.

 - Include both group and individual activities.

-- Activities should be entertaining, or at least involving.
+- Activities should be entertaining and interactive.
 Avoid being a "talking head" as much as possible.

 - Include innovative ways of presenting material directly: a play, an interactive skit, a song, a cartoon, etc.

 - Always include practice of a particular technique or method that's being presented, even if only for a short time, to give participants the chance to see what it feels like.